mariolsuarez/miniProject1/viTutorial.md

 editing, it will make it easier to directly move to the line number and do whatever you want to.

-For that you need to be in COMMAND MODE and then type : set numbers.
+For that you need to be in COMMAND MODE and then type : set number

 The main commands you want to learn so you can navigate easier in the document while in COMMAND MODE are: